Wile E. Coyote and the Road Runner: Conception

-Jones based the coyote on Mark Twain's book Roughing It, in which Twain described the coyote as "a long, slim, sick and sorry-looking skeleton" that is "a living, breathing allegory of Want.
-He is always hungry."
 Jones said he created the Wile E. Coyote-Road Runner cartoons as a parody of traditional "cat and mouse" cartoons such as MGM's Tom and Jerry.
 He also cites Frank Tashlin's 1941 adaptation of The Fox and the Grapes as inspiration due to its use of blackout gags.
 Jones modelled the coyote's appearance on fellow animator Ken Harris.

-The coyote's name of Wile E. is a pun of the word "wily".
-The "E" stands for "Ethelbert" in one issue of a Looney Tunes comic book.
-The coyote's surname is routinely pronounced with a long "e" (/kaɪˈoʊtiː/ ky-OH-tee), but in two cartoon shorts, To Hare Is Human and Rabbit's Feat, Wile E. is heard pronouncing it with a diphthong (/kaɪˈoʊteɪ/ ky-OH-tay).
-Early model sheets for the character prior to his initial appearance (in Fast and Furry-ous) identified him as "Don Coyote", a pun on Don Quixote.

 The Road Runner's "beep, beep" sound was inspired by background artist Paul Julian's imitation of a car horn.
 Julian voiced the various recordings of the phrase used throughout the Road Runner cartoons, although he was not credited for his work on screen.
 According to animation historian Michael Barrier, Julian's preferred spelling of the sound effect was either "hmeep hmeep" or "mweep, mweep."

 In the main series, Wile E. does not speak, instead portrayed as a mute character who communicates with the use of signs.
 However he does speak in a few cartoons; when he does, he has a notably upper-class American accent, and often refers to himself as a genius or super-genius.
-The 1965 short Zip Zip Hooray!, is his first speaking appearance, where he explains his desire to eat the Road Runner, and in another 1965 short Road Runner a Go-Go, where he explains how he sets up his cameras in the desert, as well as the first four cartoons where he is pitted against Bugs Bunny—Operation: Rabbit, To Hare is Human, Rabbit's Feat, and Compressed Hare.
+The 1965 short Zip Zip Hooray! is his first speaking appearance, in which he explains his desire to eat the Road Runner, and in another 1965 short, Road Runner a Go-Go, he explains how he sets up his cameras in the desert.

+With their formulaic humor, sparse backgrounds and no dialogue, Road Runner shorts could be produced in three weeks or less.
+When Jones wanted to make a more ambitious cartoon he would sometimes schedule a Road Runner film alongside it to save time and money.